-With no load the output voltage of the PAD127 can swing to either supply voltage rail.
+With no load the output voltage of the PAD157 can swing to either supply voltage rail.
 As the load current increases the maximum output swing is reduced, but at 10A output the swing from the positive supply rail is less than 1V and less than 1.5V from the negative supply rail.
-This does not include any voltage drop due to the sensing voltage required for the current limit circuit to operate or voltage drop across the degeneration resistors (see page 5).
+This does not include any voltage drop due to the sensing voltage required for the current limit circuit to operate.